Update

 Local Aboriginal artists and the Manning Regional Art Gallery are exploring how cultural elements can be incorporated into the works.

-Check out our latest concept plans below
+Check OUT THE concept plans below

 You can click on the image below to view the plans in full-screen.